-The Hidden Cost of Understaffing: A Retail Leadership Perspective
+The Hidden Cost of Understaffing: a Retail Leadership Perspective

 Why running lean shifts is costing retailers more than they realize.

-Every retail leader has done the mental math during a staffing shortage: "We can get through today with fewer people."
-And they are usually right.
 The store stays open, customers get served, and the day ends.
 But the invisible costs of chronic understaffing compound in ways that rarely appear on a daily P&L report.

 Understanding these hidden costs is essential for frontline leaders who advocate for adequate staffing and for organizational leaders who make labor budget decisions.